Tips for safe cycling #1: Door Zone

 More space gives you more reaction time and more room to manoeuvre.
 As cyclists, we have been historically taught to ‘stay on the left.’
 But you must ride in a position that’s safest for you, even if it means taking more space than you think.
 Other road users will overtake when it’s safe; it is not up to you to get out of the way.
 Take the space you need.

-And, as a final thing, always keep the brakes covered just in case!
+And always keep the brakes covered just in case!